duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

 9. `--steps`: This sets how many steps to record once.
 Defaultly it is set as `1500`

+10. `--nb-episodes`: This controls how many episodes (aka sessions) you drive.
+This value typically don't matter as you will probably get tired before this value reaches.

+11. `--logfile`: This specifies where you can store your log file.
+Defaultly it will just save the log file at the current folder.

+12. `--downscale`: This option currently is disabled.

+13. `--filter-bad-data`: This option allows you to only logs driving better than last state.
+It uses reward feedback on the duckietown gym for tracking the reward status.

 Additionally, some other features has been hard coded:

-1. Currently the logger only logs driving better than last state.
-It uses reward feedback on the duckietown gym for tracking the reward status.

-2. Currently the training image are stored as YUV color space, you can fix it in line 258.
+1. Currently the training image are stored as YUV color space, you can change it in line 258.

-3. Currently the frame is sized as 150x200 per Nvidia's recommendation.
+2. Currently the frame is sized as 150x200 per Nvidia's recommendation.
 This could be not the most effective resolution.

-4. Currently the logger resets if it detects you drive out of the bound.
+3. Currently the logger resets if it detects you drive out of the bound.

+### Automated log generation using pure pursuit

+In this year, we also provide you with an option to automatically generate training sample using the concept of pure pursuit method.
+For more information, you can check out [this video](https://www.coursera.org/lecture/intro-self-driving-cars/lesson-2-geometric-lateral-control-pure-pursuit-44N7x)

+The configurables are pretty much the same as the  human driver agent.

+If you would like to mass generate training samples on a headless server, under util folder you can find the tools for that.

 ### Log using an actual duckiebot